 What did Congress do during the pandemic crisis?

-The Pandemic Unemployment Assistance (PUA) program extended benefits to previously ineligible workers, including part-time workers, freelancers, independent contractors, and the self-employed.
-This provision expired on September 6th, 2021.
+The Pandemic Unemployment Assistance (PUA) program extended benefits to previously ineligible workers including part-time workers, freelancers, independent contractors, and the self-employed.
+This provision expired on September 6, 2021.

-The Pandemic Emergency Unemployment Compensation (PEUC) program extended the duration of UI benefits by 13 weeks beyond each state’s maximum.
-This provision was set to expire on December 31st, 2020; however, in December 2020, Congress extended the PEUC through March 14, 2021 and increased the number of weeks that workers could claim PEUC benefits from 13 to 24 weeks.
-The ARP increased the duration of benefits to 53 weeks and extended the PEUC to September 6, 2021—at which point it expired.
+The Pandemic Emergency Unemployment Compensation (PEUC) program extended the duration of UI benefits by 13 weeks beyond the maximum provided by each state.
+This provision was set to expire on December 31, 2020; however, in December 2020, Congress extended the PEUC through March 14, 2021 and increased the number of weeks that workers could claim PEUC benefits from 13 to 24 weeks.
+The ARP extended the PEUC to September 6, 2021, and increased the duration of benefits to 53 weeks.
+This provision has also expired.